Jaudat/frontend-nanodegree-arcade-game/README.md

 You can also use other HTTP Servers like Apache if you want

 ### Usage
 This is a basic Frogger game.
-Try to get the Player to the water without colliding with the enemies.
+Use the arrow keys on the keyboard to guide the Player to the water without colliding with the Enemies.